mcfwesh/Ansible-Driven-CI-CD-Pipeline-for-Docker-Compose-on-AWS-EC2/README.md

-# Ansible-Driven CI/CD Pipeline for Docker Compose on AWS EC2
+# Ansible-Driven CI/CD for AWS EC2 Deployments

 This project demonstrates a CI/CD pipeline using Jenkins and Ansible to deploy a Java Maven application within Docker containers on Amazon EC2 instances.
 It uses a dedicated Ansible server and leverages the AWS inventory plugin for dynamic EC2 discovery.